cbwinslow/supa-container/README.md

 ## Deployment Walkthrough

-Deploying this platform involves three main steps: configuration, deployment, and post-deployment setup.
+Deploying this platform is now a simple, four-step process.

-### Step 1: Configuration
+### Step 1: Configure Your Deployment

 1.  **Clone the Repository:**
     ```bash